SQL Injection

 the $dbfound value is the result of the previous query

-• Check information schema for DB and tables information
+• Check the information schema for the DB and table information

 $url/query?$column=$changedvalue UNION $found,group_concat(colum_name) FROM information_schema.columns WHERE table_name = '$tablefound'